StewBC/Time-Pilot/TimePilot-Mac68k/README.md

 # Time Pilot in C for the 68K Mac
-I think you need color - I play on my Centris 650 or in the Basilisk II emulator.
-Even thouh vMac looks like a target, that just crashes.
+I have made this need at least System 7.
+It was an arbitrary decision, but I did read something somewhere that made me think this will only work on System 7 and above.
+You need color - I tested on my SE/30 with System 7 and the game ran, but the display was very wrong.
+Probably a way to make it go but I am not investing in that now.
+I play on my Centris 650 or in the Basilisk II emulator.
+Even though vMac looks like a target, that just crashes.

 This version was derived from the Windows code which in turn was derived from my original Apple IIgs 65816 code.
 I cleaned up the code a little, since I couldn't afford the sloppiness that I was allowed in Windows.
 This version sorts the sprites by layer only (vs in Y and then overlapping sprites by layer for the IIgs).
 The collision routine thus had to change a little as well.
 Otherwise, this is pretty much the Windows version.